chelseatroy/python-exercises/s9_code_quality_exercise/docs/scripts/refactor_code_identify_potential_refactors.md

 The output will be either to:

-IF the code is good enough, THEN remove the `potential_refactorings.md` Otherwise, create a new `potential_refactorings.md` with a few of the top places to refactor.
+IF the code is good enough, THEN remove the `__potential_refactorings.md` file Otherwise, create a new `__potential_refactorings.md` file with a few of the top places to refactor.

 Suggestions should include where, what, and why.
 Be brief.
 No examples.